1j01/anypalette.js/README.md

 it'll rebuild the library when changes to the source files are detected, and it'll auto-reload the page

 Run `npm test` to update a `regression-data` folder, and then view any changes with git.
-If the changes are good/positive, great!
+- If the changes are good/positive, great!
 Commit the changes along with the source code, or in a separate "Accept" commit.
-If the changes are bad/negative, try to fix the regression.
+- If the changes are bad/negative, try to fix the regression.
-`*.out.2.*` files are for files that are saved differently when loading a saved file.
+- `*.out.2.*` files are for files that are saved differently when loading a saved file.
 Ideally we want none of these.
-(If all the files are deleted, not just changed, make sure to run `git submodule update --init`)

-Don't commit `build/anypalette.js` until cutting a release.
-This is to reduce noise and avoid needless conflicts when reverting or rebasing.
+- If many files are deleted, check the console output.
+There are some test cases where it will exit early.

 Update [CHANGELOG.md](CHANGELOG.md)'s [Unreleased] section with any notable changes, following the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format.